Carceral archipelago: The carceral state

 Both Gilmore and Gottschalk are "established in their fields"; their ideas and assumptions reflect their home disciplines and not necessarily those of criminology, for example.
-The interdisciplinary field of carceral state scholarship began to emerge in the 1970s in the United States as a critique of the penal system.
-Carceral state scholarship is an area of study whose "boundaries are notoriously difficult to map" that includes "cognate disciplines" such as history and sociology, as well as critical theory, journalism and literature.
+The interdisciplinary field of carceral-state scholarship began to emerge in the 1970s in the United States as a critique of the penal system.
+Carceral-state scholarship, an area of study whose "boundaries are notoriously difficult to map", includes "cognate disciplines" such as history and sociology, as well as critical theory, journalism and literature.

-Foucault's Discipline and Punish has been a critical work for those whose work on geographies of power, examines how the state uses detention and confinement to exclude populations.
-Geographer Anne Bond investigated how social and criminal justice policies had become "increasingly punitive" as class and race inequalities became more entrenched.
-She argued that discourse on the poor obscures how poverty is produced or increased because of the "neoliberal restructuring of rural economies and governance."
+Foucault's Discipline and Punish has been a critical work for those whose work on geographies of power examines how the state uses detention and confinement to exclude populations.
+Geographer Anne Bonds investigated how social and criminal justice policies had become "increasingly punitive" as class and race inequalities became more entrenched.
+She argued that discourse on the poor obscures how poverty is produced or increased because of the "neoliberal restructuring of rural economies and governance".

-By 2017, the concept of a penal or carceral state was widely used in "punishment and criminal justice literature" with varying definitions and parameters.
+By 2017, the concept of a penal or carceral state - with varying definitions and parameters - had become widely used in "punishment and criminal justice literature".

 According to a 2017 article in Theoretical criminology, the carceral state is far from being a "single, unified, and actor-less state responsible for punishment".
 As a result, the phrase, the carceral state, has a "proliferation of meanings and is frequently undefined."